 - Serving as a focus group for creating library programs aimed at teens.

-- Creating and planning programs for teens, such as during Teen Read Week and Teen Tech Week.
+- Creating and planning programs for teens, such as during Teen Read Week, Summer Reading Challenge (SRC), and Teen Tech Week.

 - Suggesting new materials for the library collection.

 - Testing out potential virtual activities for teen programs.

 - Providing feedback on the teen space in the George W. Hawkes Downtown Library.

 - Doing service projects for the community, such as making cards for senior centers or children's hospitals.